-Laurent Garnier made serious noise in Detroit last weekend at The Movement Festival.
+Laurent Garnier made serious noise in Detroit last weekend at The Movement.
 He recently celebrated a career of 30 years and still has a lot in the tank.
 From "Acid Eiffel" in 1993, to his more recent EPs with Kompakt, his music has kept an authentic feel throughout, helping to elevate him as one of the most legendary DJs ever.
-We had the pleasure to sit down with him before his set at the Stargate Stage at Movement.
-Some of his stories will surprise you.
+We had the pleasure to sit down with him before his set at the Stargate Stage at Movement and some of his stories will surprise you.
 Laurent had humble beginnings in New York trying to make a name for himself.
 During a house music conference, a well-known Detroit DJ told him, "DAMN, I thought you were black!"

 You’re closing the Stargate stage tonight in Detroit.
 Do you have any special tunes in your DJ bag to close out your set?

 You never know what a party is going be like.
 Even if I would had thought about a record to close the room with, it might not be relevant at all.
 I know it’s a big size but I don’t know what people are going to be like.
 I don’t know the crowd; I haven’t played in Detroit for like 9 years.
 So I haven’t got a clue, I never really prepare my sets before, I don’t believe in that.
 I think what we have to do is to understand and catch the vibe to build a relationship.
 If you come with something pre-thought, pre-recorded, pre-fabricated, you’re not going to do something with the people.
 Unless I get there and see what Modeselektor is going to play before me, I won't know how the crowd is before me.
 I can prepare 100 records thinking I’m going to do that and I won’t play 1 of them.
 So I always go with the flow.
 I might slip a couple of Detroit records in, of course.
 Because this is what I do everywhere so it’s not going to change much.
 Maybe I’ll start with a Detroit classic.